 He is also very good at dragging the bout to the canvas, changing positions, and finishing the opponent via D’Arce choke (his favorite submission).
 He also masters all kinds of sweeps, scrambles, and transitions.

-This guy simply adjusts in the split of a second, sometimes you have a feeling he simply knows what you are gonna do!
+This guy simply adjusts in a split second, sometimes you have a feeling he simply knows what you are gonna do!

 Tye Ruotolo Lost Via Submission Only Once